AniTang99/intro-to-git/README.md

 The following is a short list of terms frequently used when using Git.
 There are many more but this will be a good starting point.

--   Repository (repo):
--   Commit:
+-   Repository (repo): The directory, located at the top level of a working tree, where Git keeps all the history and metadata for a project.
+Repositories are almost always referred to as repos.

+-   Commit: a Git object, a snapshot of your entire repository compressed into a SHA.

--   Branch:
+-   Branch: a lightweight movable pointer to a commit.

--   Working Directory:
--   Staging Area:
+-   Working Directory: The set of nested directories and files that contain the project that's being worked on.

+-   Staging Area: The staging area is a middle ground between what you have done to your files (the working directory) and what you have last committed (the HEAD commit).

 -   Local:

 -   Remote:

 ## Initialize or Clone Repositories

+Intentional merge conflict time!